 - 1. Richard Ahearn

-- 2. Mutually agreed upon arbitrator
+- 2. Joseph Girolamo

 - 3. Alan Krebs

+- 4. Catherine Harris

-- 4. Mutually agreed upon arbitrator5.
-Michael Cavanaugh
+- 5. Michael Cavanaugh

-- 6. Gary Axon
+- 6. Sylvia Skratek

 - 7. Timothy Williams

 - 8. Richard Humphreys

 - 9. Michael Merrill

-- 10. Mutually agreed upon arbitrator
+- 10. Paul Grace

 Any arbitrator accepting an assignment under this Article agrees to issue an award within forty-five (45) calendar days of the close of the hearing or the receipt of post-hearing briefs, whichever is later, and the Arbitrator shall have no jurisdiction to decide the issue after that forty-five (45) day period.
 The arbitrator's decision shall be final and binding on all parties.
 The arbitrator shall have no authority to add to, subtract from, or otherwise change or modify the provisions of this Agreement, but shall be authorized only to interpret existing provisions of this Agreement as they may apply to the specific facts of the issue in dispute.
 The Arbitrator shall have no authority to award punitive damages.
-Each party shall bear one-half ( $\frac{1}{2}$ ) of the fee of the arbitrator for an Award issued on a timely basis and any other expense jointly incurred incident to the arbitration hearing.
+Each party shall bear one-half (1/2) of the fee of the arbitrator for an Award issued on a timely basis and any other expense jointly incurred incident to the arbitration hearing.
 All other expenses including but not limited to legal fees, deposition costs, witness fees, and any and every other cost related to the presentation of a party's case in this or any other forum, shall be borne by the party incurring them, and neither party shall be responsible for the expenses of witnesses called by the other party.

-20.4 Union Grievance.
+21.4 Union Grievance.